ksun0/data-visualizations/README.md

 View the projects here: https://ksun0.github.io/data-visualizations/.
 Special thanks to HTML5 UP! for providing the beautiful landing page.

+**Data processing and models I used are available in the Jupyter Notebooks of each project folder!**

 1. Solar Map of Massachusetts
   * View the degrees of solar radiation (GHI) at various coordinates in Massachusetts.
   * Move the time slider to see GHI over time during the year of 2015!